w3c/wpsig/spc-psd2.md

 information into a more trusted environment than code running in the browser (see [SPC-SA-1](#spc-sa-1) and [SPC-SA-2](#spc-sa-2)), to help reduce the risk of spoofing.

-In the end, the Relying Party remains the authoritative source of information about the user's payment instruments and authentication credentials.
-A Relying Party can detect bad data upon verification of an SPC credential and refuse to authorize a transaction.

-As part of the W3C Process, a publicly available test suite can be used to demonstrate interoperable (and correct) implementation of the SPC specification.
-For more information about the security of a particular browser on a particular operating system, please consult the relevant documentation about requirements, testing, certification, and good practices within that ecosystem.